vmihalko/ksh/src/cmd/INIT/README-mamake.md

   then `foo.h` should be marked as an implicit prerequisite of `foo.c` so that touching `foo.h` does not make `foo.c` out of date while making `foo.o` out of date.
 * `notrace`: Disables echoing (xtrace) of shell action commands.
+  This does not disable the trace header for the containing rule (see *Shell actions* below).
 * `virtual`: Marks a rule that is not associated with any file.
   The commands within are executed every time the Mamfile is processed.
   By convention, a virtual rule named `all` makes everything,